 There are many examples of this converging, this sending back and forth of boats and bridges.
 A number of psychoanalytic theorists have ventured into the realm of mystery and mysticism, using terms and concepts to evoke that sense of "something" that transcends the ego/self.
-Recall Winnicott's notion of the sacred core of a person that is private, silent, "incommunicado"-worthy of preservation and not to be violated; or Bion's "O"-the Godhead, ultimate reality, that which we strive to be at one with; or Michael Eigen's notion of the "area of faith" in Winnicott, Lacan, and Bion, by which he means "a way of experiencing which is undertaken with one's whole being, all out, "with one's heart, with one's soul, and with all one's might" (1981, p.
+Recall Winnicott's notion of the sacred core of a person that is private, silent, "incommunicado"-worthy of preservation and not to be violated; or Bion's "O"-the Godhead, ultimate reality, that which we strive to be at-one with; or Michael Eigen's notion of the "area of faith" in Winnicott, Lacan, and Bion, by which he means "a way of experiencing which is undertaken with one's whole being, all out, 'with one's heart, with one's soul, and with all one's might'" (1981, p.
 413).

-Let's look a bit more closely at Eigen's use of religious language in that last example.
-You might recognize it as an echo of the Shema, the central Jewish affirmation of faith (Deuteronomy, 6:4; 2002).
+We might well take a closer look at Eigen's use of religious language in that last example.
+Here we see an echo of the Shema, the central Jewish affirmation of faith (Deut.
+6).
 Eigen's work is typically rather full of these kinds of echoes of religious terminology.
-At other points in the essay, for example, he uses the phrase "ground of being," which is generally associated with the existential theologians, particularly Paul Tillich.
-Eigen links this numinous ground with Bion's O, which he describes as having no psychological location.
+At other points in the essay, for example, he uses the phrase "ground of being," which is generally associated with the existential theologians, particularly Tillich.
+Eigen links this numinous "ground" with Bion's O, which he describes as having no psychological location.
 "Its status is not confined to any category one can possibly postulate concerning psychic life," Eigen writes, "yet it is assumed to be the ground of them all.
 No starting or ending point can be envisioned for O" (p.
 427).